The Phillip Law Postdoctoral Award for Physical Sciences

 The successful candidate will receive an award certificate and a prize of $3000.

 In light of COVID-19 conditions, the prize winner will deliver a pre-recorded, 45 minute talk on their research, ideally to be professionally filmed at the RSV’s headquarters, then join an online meeting of the Royal Society of Victoria and guests for the screening and subsequent discussion.

-Please note that the Society does not pay travel expenses to Melbourne for the presentation on 19th September 2019.
+Please note that the Society does not pay travel expenses to Melbourne for the purpose of filming.